kacollins/2022-07-workshop/README.md

-# 2022-07-workshop
+# Beginner Coding Workshop

-This beginner coding workshop will be in person in OKC on Saturday, July 16, 2022.
+This workshop will be in person in OKC on Saturday, July 16, 2022.
 We'll start at 1:00 pm and go until 5:00 pm.
 The exact location has not been determined yet.

 Our audience is adults learning about coding with HTML and CSS for the first time.
 Coaches will be experienced developers.

 We expect to have about 20 attendees, a facilitator, 7-8 coaches, and 1-2 general volunteers.
-Members of underrepresented groups are highly encouraged to attend.
+Members of underrepresented groups are highly encouraged to apply and attend.

 [Attendee Application](https://docs.google.com/forms/d/e/1FAIpQLSeb4bYLGwhJ3mVwyR1k2Lb3oSBWj78aKzbTE7Rs4ec99GQSIA/viewform)
 * We'll review applications as we receive them, contact you with any follow-up questions, and let you know whether your application is accepted as soon as we can.